kushanbhagya/cybersecurity-home-lab/lab4-fail2ban-ssh-protection/README.md

 - ✅ Fail2Ban is highly effective against automated brute force attacks
 - ✅ Proper configuration of `maxretry`, `bantime`, and `findtime` is critical
 - ✅ The tool relies on **failed** attempts a successful early login bypasses it
-- ✅ Logs are the foundation of automated detection keeping them clean matters
+- ✅ Logs are the foundation of automated detection; keeping them clean matters
 - ✅ Fail2Ban should be combined with strong passwords and SSH key auth for full protection

 ---

 ## 🚀 Conclusion

 This lab demonstrated how **Fail2Ban** can be configured to automatically detect and block SSH brute force attacks in real time.
-By combining log analysis, behavioral thresholds, and automated firewall rules, Fail2Ban provides a practical and effective first line of defense replicating defensive techniques used in real-world production systems.
+By combining log analysis, behavioral thresholds, and automated firewall rules, Fail2Ban provides a practical and effective first line of defense, replicating defensive techniques used in real-world production systems.

 ---